AndriyLin/pi-forall/notes4.md

 Note that this version of case doesn't witness the equality between the scrutinee `a` and each of the patterns in the branches.
 To allow that, we can add a substiution to the result type of the case:

+	Questions about below (TODO):
+	1. Why says "xx in G", rather than "G |- Ki : Di -> T"
+	2.	dom(Di) = xsi?
+What is this for?
+	3. Why "G |- A : T -> Type" here but "G |- A : Type" above?

+			could you explain more about this?

      G |- a : T
 	  Ki : Di -> T  in G       dom(Di) = xsi